- Box cutter

 Use a box cutter to cut the insulation to length.

-Properly insulating and air-sealing rim joists takes patience, so most builders simply stuff in some fiberglass and walk away.
+Properly insulating and air-sealing rim joists (band joists) takes patience, so most builders simply stuff in some fiberglass and walk away.
 If you have an unfinished basement, you can properly insulate the rim joists in two or three hours.
 (This will also block tiny passages where spiders and other insects enter your basement!)

 Call your local building inspections department before you begin this project.
 The inspector may require you to cover the new insulation with drywall (as a fire block) or leave some areas uncovered to allow for termite inspections.
 You can insulate second-floor rim joists following the same steps shown here if you happen to tear out a ceiling during remodeling.